AskDatDude/AskDatDude.github.io/projects/Secure_Network.md

 ### Conclusion

 So in the end the whole network came out quite strong.
 The attack surface is limited to physical access attacks mostly and the whole networks imprint is quite small.
 Strict management access and segmentation, minimal exceptions and carefully scoped LAN VPN access.
 The architecture of this network is transparent, repeatable and practical.
 Keeping cost down, without compromising security.

-This is a good base, that I can build on and modify.
+I have already noticed the need for changes and upgrades, regarding the VLANs, how I manage my proxmox, and its VMs and LXCs.
+I will update and build on this base, and the network will grow and change.
+But regarding this project, these things go out of scope, so I will focuse on those things in other projects.